enesfirat/Behat-Test-Practice/readMe.md

 2)It will go to https://en.wikipedia.org.

-3)It will type "Behavior-driven development" to search bar and click the search button.
+3)It will type "Behavior-driven development" to the search bar and click the search button.

 4)It will wait for 5 seconds.

 **Before you start your practice, you can delete the files**

 features/bootstrap/FeaturesContext.php